kaisalmen/c2vm/README.md

 --graphics spice \
 --noautoconsole
 ```
-Interacting with the VM and performing further configuration work is easieast via `virt-manager`.
+Interacting with the VM and performing further configuration work is easiest via `virt-manager`.

 ## Create a VM with Hyper-V

-You need to have Windows 10, Hyper-V platform and adminstrative tools installed to be able to execute the following steps.
+You need to have Windows 10, Hyper-V platform and administrative tools installed to be able to execute the following steps.
-Opena a Powershell with administrative rigths before you execute these commands.
+Open a Powershell with administrative rights before you execute the following two commands.

 ```
 New-VM -Name c2vm-hyperv -path .\staging\hyperv -MemoryStartupBytes 2GB -VHDPath .\staging\linux.vhdx